atlan-antillia/EfficientNet-Brain-Tumor/README.md

 <h3>
 <a id="6.1">6.1 Evaluation script</a>
 </h3>
-Please run the following bat file to evaluate <a href="./projects/Brain-Tumor-Classification/Testing">Brain-Tumor-Classification Testing dataset</a> by the trained model.<br>
+Please run the following bat file to evaluate <a href="./projects/Brain-Tumor-Classification/Brain-Tumor-Images/Testing">
+Brain-Tumor-Images/Testing dataset</a> by the trained model.<br>
 <pre>
 ./3_evaluate.bat
 </pre>